-Note: If you run pex -c and come across an error similar to pex.pex_builder.
-InvalidExecutableSpecification: Could not find script 'mainscript.py' in any distribution within PEX!, double-check your setup.py and ensure that mainscript.py is included in your setup's scripts array.
+an Note: you pex -c and come across error similar pex.pex_builder. run to InvalidExecutableSpecification: Could not find script 'mainscript.py' in any distribution within PEX!, double-check your setup.py and ensure that mainscript.py is included in your setup's scripts array.
 If you are using console_scripts and run into this error, double check your console_scripts syntax - further information for both scripts and console_scripts can be found in the Python packaging documentation.